 Finally, the art-work will be added to various websites for information and promotional purposes.
 These sites will include the SantaClaritaArts.com, which is a new site that highlights arts and culture in Santa Clarita, and the Public Art Archive, which is the national registry for public art projects.
 Much like the phase above, the timing of this phase will vary greatly depending on the timeline of the public art project and its maintenance plan.

-The Arts Commission is pleased to present the public art program to the community, and with the approval of this planning and selection process, any new projects will be able to go through a clear and consistent process.
+The Arts Commission is pleased to present the public art program to continue to enliven the community.
+With the approval of this public art planning and selection process, new projects will be able to go through a clear and consistent process.
 It is crucial to emphasize that at various stages in the process, at the Committee level, the Arts Commission level, or the City Council level, if appealed, any artist/project proposal can be rejected and the process can begin again.
-This is important to remember as the goal of the public art program is to expose the community to high quality art that will engage them and hopefully encourage appreciation for the role art can play in place-making and community identity.
+This is important to remember as the goal of the public art program is to expose the community to high quality art-work that will engage and hopefully encourage appreciation for the role public art can play in place-making and community identity.